timhagn/mockme/README.md

 This one fetches the mockme(-react) sub-repository.

 Next, download the libraries into your folder of the same name:
-1. Do wnload html2canvas library (version 1.0.0-alpha.12 or later) from [https://html2canvas.hertzen.com/](https://html2canvas.hertzen.com/)
+1. Download html2canvas library (version 1.0.0-alpha.12 or later) from
+   [https://html2canvas.hertzen.com/](https://html2canvas.hertzen.com/)
 2. Unzip it into the libraries folder, so that there's a `libraries/html2canvas/html2canvas.min.js` file, in addition to the other